Asian and African Golden Cats: Facts and Pictures

 Beautiful Wild Cats

 Golden cats are beautiful, medium-sized wild cats that live in Asia and Africa.
 Unfortunately, their populations are classified as near threatened.
-The Asian or Asiatic golden cat, Pardofelis temminckii, lives in forests of Southeast Asia.
-The African golden cat, Profelis aurata, lives in the rainforests of Central and Western Africa.
+The Asian or Asiatic golden cat lives in forests of Southeast Asia.
+The African golden cat lives in the rainforests of Central and Western Africa.

-The cats are often golden in color, which gives them their name, but they may also have red-brown, dark brown, grey or even black fur.
-The fur often has lighter or darker spots or stripes.
+The cats are often golden in color, which gives them their name, but they may also have red-brown, dark brown, grey, or even black fur.
+The fur often has spots and stripes of a different color as well.
 Although the two species look quite similar to each other, there are actually many differences between them and they aren't closely related.

 African golden cats are very reclusive animals.
 Most sightings are either of dead animals or of animals filmed by camera traps.
 Little is known about the animals' lives beyond very basic information.
 No cats are kept in captivity at the moment, although a few have been in the past.

 Asian golden cats are reclusive, but scientists know more about them they do about the African cat.
 Some Asian cats live in captivity, where they can be photographed and studied.
 Much more needs to be discovered about their lives in the wild, however.

 Asian Golden Cat (Tibetan Subspecies) at the Edinburgh Zoo

 Like house cats, golden cats belong to the family Felidae.
 The family contains many species.
 The members of the family are often referred to by the general name "cat".

 The Asian golden cat is sometimes known as Temminck's cat, after the Dutch biologist Coenraad Temminck.
 He was the first person to describe the animal to western scientists.
 The animal is referred to by two scientific names: Pardofelis temminckii and Catopuma temminckii.